hynek/structlog/docs/why.rst

 Because it's easy and you don't have to replace your underlying logger -- you just add structure to your log entries and format them to strings before they hit your real loggers.

-``structlog`` supports you with building your context as you go (e.g. if a user logs in, you bind their user name to your current logger) and log events when they happen (i.e. the user does something log-worthy):
+``structlog`` supports you with accepting key-value pairs as arguments, building your context as you go (e.g. if a user logs in, you bind their user name to your current logger) and log events when they happen (i.e. the user does something log-worthy):

 .. doctest::